RX-M/web-public/course-pages/kubernetes/k8s-cks.md

 RX-M is a Linux Foundation Authorized Training Partner (ATP), part of the founding class of Kubernetes Certified Service Providers (KCSP) and Kubernetes Training Partners (KTP), and a charter member of the CNCF.

 We are uniquely positioned as unbiased & market neutral.
-All of RX-M's CKA Bootcamps are led by Certified Kubernetes Administrators.
+All of RX-M's CKA Bootcamps are led by Certified Kubernetes Security Specialists.